-All my prints are sold unframed - I prefer to let collectors choose their own frame to reflect their own personal style.
-I purposefully only create prints of my work that will fit standard frame sizes.
+All my prints are sold unframed.
+I prefer to let collectors choose their own frame to reflect their own personal style.
+Most of my prints will fit standard frame sizes.